-Negative thinking can refer to constant self-blame or individuals always focus on the negative aspects of a situation.
-It also includes them always expecting the worst.
+Negative thinking can refer to constant self-blame or individuals always focusing on the negative aspects of a situation.
+It also includes always expecting the worst.

 That said, it’s clear that if you want to protect your health, then it may be high time to start embracing the power of positive thinking.

 Negative thinking isn’t fixed, so one can learn to become more optimistic through different techniques and methods that will help them train their brain on how to think positively.
 This includes the following: